 Long-term or without a date budget backpacker is strict when it comes to spending money.
 This type of backpacker has to find different ways to cut travel costs.
 There are many options to spend less and of course, needs more effort and out of comfort actions to be able to budget backpacking.
 It’s not mission impossible and can be more fun than going the easier way.

-What Do You Already Have And What You Need For Budget Backpacking?
+What Do You Need For Budget Backpacking?

 Another big expense before going on an adventure is backpacking gear.
 For sure it needs some investing in a comfortable backpack.
 But what to pack into that?
 Being a “comfortable” backpacker and having a bed and linen for every night, then some clothes and other essentials.
 It’s a big win for this type of backpacker.